akullpp/awesome-java/README.md

 *Libraries that handle security, authentication, authorization or session management*

 * [Apache Shiro](http://shiro.apache.org/) - Performs authentication, authorization, cryptography and session management.
+* [Keycloak](http://keycloak.jboss.org/) - Integrated SSO and IDM for browser apps and RESTful web services.
+Currently in beta but looks very promising.
 * [PicketLink](http://picketlink.org/) - PicketLink is an umbrella project for security and identity management for Java Applications.
 * [Spring Security](http://projects.spring.io/spring-security/) - Focuses on authentication and authorization and protects against several attack vectors.